-As this slide into captured markets became more prevalent after the Great Depression, President Roosevelt's New Deal, and the Second World War, exhortations for company executives to "act responsibly" and improve the public welfare gained significant popularity.6 This ushered in the novel concept of "corporate social responsibility" (CSR).
+As this slide into captured markets became more prevalent after the Great Depression, President Roosevelt's New Deal, and the Second World War, exhortations for company executives to "act responsibly" and improve the public welfare gained significant popularity.
+This ushered in the novel concept of "corporate social responsibility" (CSR).
 CSR's popularity increased heavily in the ensuing decades, though not without contest from those still committed to traditional free-market principles.
-Nobel Prize winning economist Milton Friedman famously argued in 1970 that the only responsibility a corporation has is to its shareholders, an ideology that has since been labeled by its detractors as "shareholder capitalism."7 transform large corporations into vehicles for "sustainable development."
-For instance, many corporate managers at the end of the twentieth century sought to alter their business practices to conform to what CSR advocate John Elkington defined in 1994 as the triple bottom line: people, planet, and profits.8 Such practices were strongly encouraged by highly funded and powerful global institutions, including the private owners of central banks-such as the U.S. Federal Reserve and the Bank of International Settlementsthe United Nations, World Bank, International Monetary Fund, and the World Economic Forum.
-This marked the beginning of an enormous "publicprivate partnership" between global political powers and global financial wealth that serves as the omniscient, omnipresent, and nearly omnipotent power structure behind ESG today.
+Nobel Prize winning economist Milton Friedman famously argued in 1970 that the only responsibility a corporation has is to its shareholders, an ideology that has since been labeled by its detractors as "shareholder capitalism."

-Despite the best efforts of Friedman and his peers, advocates of CSR continued to proliferate in the latter years of the twentieth century and in the early twentyfirst century.
-Governments, corporate activists, and corporate managers seeking favor with government and financial institutions began to fundamentally
+Despite the best efforts of Friedman and his peers, advocates of CSR continued to proliferate in the latter years of the twentieth century and in the early twenty-first century.
+Governments, corporate activists, and corporate managers seeking favor with government and financial institutions began to fundamentally transform large corporations into vehicles for "sustainable development."
+For instance, many corporate managers at the end of the twentieth century sought to alter their business practices to conform to what CSR advocate John Elkington defined in 1994 as the triple bottom line: people, planet, and profits.
+Such practices were strongly encouraged by highly funded and powerful global institutions, including the private owners of central banks-such as the U.S. Federal Reserve and the Bank of International Settlements-